boukestam/boukestam.github.io/content/posts/An interactive historical model of Earth.md

 +++
 author = "Bouke Stam"
-title = "An interactive historical model of Earth" date = "2025-05-19" description = "Building an interactive historical model of Earth using THREE.js and climate data" tags = [ "programming", "history" ]
+title = "Visualizing 100,000 Years of Earth in WebGL" date = "2025-05-19"
+description = "Building an interactive historical model of Earth using THREE.js and climate data" tags = [ "programming", "history" ]